-In Somalia across all rounds of data collection, it was apparent that cost was a major barrier to the poorest accessing services when needed.
-In the first round, one respondent described how despite the lack of government facilities there was no option to access private health care, saying there is "no visiting private clinics to get treatment due to lack of money to use to pay for medicine".
-The woman whose father was taken to a private clinic explained how she had already paid \$100 to admit him, and how she had borrowed the money from other women who trade vegetables alongside her.
-Another woman described how she had to pay \$6 for an antenatal visit at a private facility.
-In Bangladesh, respondents identified how the ability to pay is a major driver in the decision not to attend health facilities; one woman in Dhaka explained, "If I go they will give tests and I can't afford that now.
+While Covid-19 did influence people's health seeking behaviour, it would appear that cost continues to be one of the biggest impediments to access.
+In Somalia across all rounds of data collection, respondents described the challenges they faced in this respect; in June one respondent spoke about how they could not access health care, as they lacked "money to use to pay for medicine".
+A woman whose father was taken to a private clinic explained how she had already paid \$100 to admit him, borrowing the money from other women who trade vegetables alongside her.
+In September, one of the men in the IDP camp described how "one of my neighbours was injured.
+We then took him to the private hospital, they took \$70 not including medicine, we worry about our financial ability to treat them if a person becomes sick."
+A similar situation prevailed in Bangladesh, one woman in Dhaka explained, "If I go they will give tests and I can't afford that now.
 I don't have that kind of money so I am not going to see a doctor".
-This suggests that while the poorest were facing challenges before in accessing health care, the recent decreases in income is also affecting health seeking behaviour, and an increase in purchasing medicines from pharmacies.14
+This suggests that while the poorest were facing challenges before in accessing health care, the recent decreases in income is also affecting health seeking behaviour, and an increase in purchasing medicines from pharmacies.18

-3.3.2 Education and Children
+4.5.2 Education and Children

 In each of the areas where data was collected, schools were closed early on as part of the pandemic response.
+In the four countries in question schools were partially or fully closed in 2020 for between 171 (in Somalia) and 260 days (in Bangladesh).
 While these have slowly started to open, particularly for exam classes, a great deal of frustration can be observed amongst parents alongside a worry that their children will never go back to school, or will have forgotten what they had already learned.
 The impact on children themselves can be seen in terms of their behaviour, while a number of respondents drew attention to increases in teenage pregnancies in the areas where they live, attributing this to school closure.

-In Bangladesh and Malawi in early August, respondents still did not know when the schools would reopen, even though in Bangladesh, they were reporting how Imams at the mosques had restarted their Arabic lessons, and that children were being enrolled in Madrassas so that they would start to study again.
+In early August in Bangladesh and Malawi, respondents complained that they still did not know when schools would reopen, even though in Bangladesh they were reporting how Imams at the mosques had restarted their Arabic lessons, and that children were being enrolled in Madrassas to study again.
 However, as one respondent highlighted they "don't know when the government schools will open.
 Nobody called from school or anything to let us know."
-In Malawi, an initial re-opening date of 13 July was missed with people still not clear by the third round of data collection when schools will resume, as one man described, "we are simply waiting".
-There is a sense of frustration emerging over this uncertainty, with one respondent observing, "it was communicated that the children would return to school on 13 July 2020, but the decision has been reversed.
-Due to this, the children will continue loitering around."
-A similar sense of frustration had been identified amongst respondents in Somalia in mid-July, when nobody knew when schools would re-open, however, in early August, with the re-opening of the schools promised later that month, discussions on the subject were considerably more positive, with one man explaining how "all children are discussing this and they are very happy".
-A similarly positive assessment can be seen in the following statement from one of the men interviewed in Tonkolili (Sierra Leone) in August "The reopening of school has impacted our kids positively as they are all getting to engage with school work and they are occupied with preparing for the exams."
-Another man identified how "my children have started going to school again and I am no longer worried because I know where they are now".
+In Malawi, an initial re-opening date of 13 July was missed with no explanation, this uncertainty was causing a great deal of frustration, with one respondent observing, "it was communicated that the children would return to school on 13 July 2020, but the decision has been reversed.
+Due to this, the children continue loitering around."